 Frances Harding and SAMHSA Evidence-Based Practices

-After serving as Associate Commissioner of the Division of Prevention and Recovery at the New York State Office of Alcoholism and Substance Abuse Services, France Harding became president of the National Prevention Network, an organization representing the alcohol and drug abuse prevention offices in all 50 states.
+After serving as Associate Commissioner of the Division of Prevention and Recovery at the New York State Office of Alcoholism and Substance Abuse Services, Frances Harding became president of the National Prevention Network, an organization representing the alcohol and drug abuse prevention offices in all 50 states.

 In 2004, she became the first non-researcher and non-scientist to receive the prestigious Science to Practice Award from the International Society for Prevention Research.
 In the teen drug abuse prevention field, she is the most respected advocate and long-term voice in the United States.

-In a feature interview with The Fix, France Harding described her work as the Director of the Center for Substance Abuse Prevention at SAMHSA.
+In a feature interview with The Fix, Frances Harding described her work as the Director of the Center for Substance Abuse Prevention at SAMHSA.
 She explains, “I work on the development of policies, programs and services to prevent the onset of illegal drug use, prescription drug misuse and abuse, alcohol misuse and abuse, and underage alcohol and tobacco use.
 I promote sustainable substance abuse practices to help enable states, communities and other organizations to spread and apply evidence-based prevention programming.”

 The SAMHSA prevention strategy is to use community coalitions to fight the national drug epidemic by investing in front line support of local communities.